ClintH/ixfx-demos-light/remote-machine.md

 Gitpod is the recommended choice because it has better support for websockets.

-Note that these cloud providers usually delete unused files after a period of inactivity.
+A warning that these cloud providers can delete unused files after a period of inactivity.
 For Gitpod, it's 14 days.
 Be sure to download a local copy of your files.

 # Gitpod

-1. Sign up or sign in to Gitpod
+1. Sign up or sign in to [Gitpod](https://gitpod.io)
-2. [Fork the repository](https://gitpod.io/#https://github.com/ClintH/ixfx-demos-light).
-You can accept the default options.
+2. [Fork the repository](https://gitpod.io/#https://github.com/ClintH/ixfx-demos-light) You can accept the default options.

 During startup, it will ask if you want to install recommended extensions.
 Say 'Install' for all of these.